Hon. George Murray

 Murray did not remain unemployed for long, as he commissioned the new Cleopatra 32 in the following month and was employed off the Shetlands and in the Western squadron.
 This vessel was a distant witness to the action between the Apollo 32, Captain Philemon Pownall, and the Stanislaus 26 off Ostend on 15 June 1780, during which engagement Murray’s fellow captain lost his life.
 After capturing the privateer Comtesse de Provence in the North Sea on 11 November 1780 he conveyed the Baltic trade in 1781, and was present at the Battle of the Doggersbank on 5 August.

-From 1783-6 Murray was in command of the guardship Irresistible 74 with the broad pennant of Commodore George Bowyer in the Medway, and during the Nookta Sound dispute of 1790 he commanded the Defence 74 from the end of August until mid- December.
+From 1783-6 Murray was in command of the guardship Irresistible 74 with the broad pennant of Commodore George Bowyer in the Medway, and during the Spanish Armament of 1790 he commanded the Defence 74 from the end of August until mid- December.
 He subsequently served as the commander-in-chief in the Medway during 1792-3, being based at Chatham.

 Upon the commencement of war with France in 1793 Murray joined Rear-Admiral Alan Gardner’s expedition to the Leeward Islands in March, flying a broad pennant aboard the Duke 98, Captain George Duff, and serving in the unsuccessful attack on Martinique where his command’s mainmast was struck by lightning.
 He returned to England shortly afterwards to be employed in the Channel aboard the Glory 98, Captain Francis Pender